 In 2003, RFM negotiated an agreement with Bartter Enterprises in a unique arrangement which allowed investors to access competitive returns through contract chicken growing in Griffith, NSW.
 This transaction resulted in the establishment of the RFM Chicken Income Fund (CIF).

-Following the success of this alternative investment opportunity, in 2005 RFM purchased an additional property at Griffith and constructed 24 state-of-the-art chicken sheds.
+Following the success of this alternative investment opportunity, in 2005 RFM purchased an additional property at Griffith and constructed 24 chicken sheds.
 The purchase of further land at Lethbridge, Victoria in 2006 allowed development of another 20 sheds.
-There are 154 chicken sheds producing around 30 million birds annually under long term contracts with Baiada Poultry Pty Ltd and Turi Foods.
-In 2013 a demerger of the CIF allowed the CIF, a wholly owned subsidiary of the Rural Funds Group, to maintain ownership of the farms and the newly formed RFM Poultry to undertake the operational activities for Baiada in Griffith and Turi Foods in Lethbridge.
+Following this there were 154 chicken sheds producing around 30 million birds annually under long term contracts with Baiada Poultry Pty Ltd and Turi Foods.
+In 2013 a demerger of the CIF allowed the CIF, a wholly owned subsidiary of the Rural Funds Group, to maintain ownership of the farms and the newly formed RFM Poultry to undertake the operational activities for Baiada in Griffith and Turi Foods in Lethbridge, through until the assets sale in 2019.

 Macadamias build on RFM’s tree nut expertise